-This California Cobb Salad is the perfect hearty and healthy lunch.
+This Cobb Salad is the perfect hearty and healthy lunch.
 It has crispy bacon, salty blue cheese crumbles, creamy avocado, and a simple dressing to tie it all together.

 Cobb salad originates from southern California dating back to the 30s, and I think it definitely says something that it has stuck around so popularly since that time.